the-events-calendar/the-events-calendar/readme.txt

 * Enhanced month view to populate the leading/trailing days of adjacent months included in the current view
 * Fixed a bug in the ticketing framework causing ticket start sale dates to reset to 1st January 1970
 * Extended the attendee list's filtering capabilities to cover purchaser names
+* Added support for WP-eCommerce, Easy Digital Downloads and Shopp plugins to show sold and pending tickets count in the attendee list.

 = 3.8.1 =